 (5) In the case of a social housing tenancy agreement that creates a tenancy for a fixed term, the notice of termination is not ineffective merely because a day earlier than the day on which the term ends is specified as the day on which vacant possession is to be delivered up to the lessor.

-[Section 71J inserted by No. 60 of 2011 s.
+[Section 71J inserted: No. 60 of 2011 s.
 92.]

 Division 4 — Orders for termination of residential tenancy agreement

-[Heading inserted by No. 60 of 2011 s.
+[Heading inserted: No. 60 of 2011 s.
 69.]

 71. Application by lessor for termination and order for possession